kissmybutton/motorcortex-youtube/README.md

 ## How to use
-Once you've decided what exactly your pluign is going to do and once we've decided on the type of Incident(s) you need to implement, you can start directly from their abstract implementation and work on it directly.
+Once you've decided what exactly your pluign is going to do and once we've decided on the type of Incident(s) you need to implement, you can start directly from the basic/blank implementations and either work on them directly or just copy them.
-Change the names of the files, name your Classes however you want but always make sure you import and expose everything on your main.js file.
+Change the names of the files, name your Classes however you want but always make sure you import and expose everything properly on your main.js file.

 Also, it's imortant to change your package.json file so you can name your pluign, provide details and more.